redarling/FdF-42-macOS/README.md

 ## 💡 About the project

-The FdF-42-macOS project provides a graphical representation of a landscape, where the terrain is outlined with lines to emphasize the topography and surface details.
+The FdF project provides a graphical representation of a landscape, where the terrain is outlined with lines to emphasize the topography and surface details.
 The result is a visually appealing 3D model.

 ## ❗This is a port from my linux FdF project version